chiquitinxx/grooscript-plugins/README.md

 - Test components.
 - Update documentation.
-- In the gradle plugin, convert components and remote domain classes before jar / war is done in grails apps.
+- In the gradle plugin, convert components classes before jar / war is done in grails apps.

 Build
 ---